 About InHand Networks

-InHand Networks is a global leader of Industrial IoT with extensive product portfolio including industrial M2M routers, gateways, industrial Ethernet switches and industrial cellular modems.
+InHand Networks is a global leader of Industrial IoT with an extensive product portfolio including industrial M2M routers, gateways, industrial Ethernet switches and industrial cellular modems.
 We provide IoT solutions for Smart Grid, Remote Machine Monitoring, Smart Vending, Smart City, Retail and more.
-We are the official partner of Rockwell Automation Encompass Program and Schneider Electric CAPP Program.
+We are the official partner of the Rockwell Automation Encompass Program and Schneider Electric CAPP Program.